mikkokallio/bicep-workshop/docs/unit_2.md

 ## Task 2.7: Add a database and secure its secrets

-Let's add a SQL db, along with secure parameters and integration with a Key Vault.
+Let's add a SQL db, along with secure parameters.
 This article https://learn.microsoft.com/en-us/training/modules/build-reusable-bicep-templates-parameters/6-exercise-create-use-parameter-files?pivots=cli explains some relevant concepts and gives examples.
-This article might also be useful: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/key-vault-parameter?tabs=azure-cli.
-A key vault should exist in a separate rg, and it should have template deployment enabled with `az keyvault update  --name ExampleVault --enabled-for-template-deployment true`.

 - Add two new parameters: `sqlAdmin` and `sqlPassword`.
 Both are strings.
 - Add a description for each parameter.